traangvu/portfolio-react/README.md

 ## ✨ Features

-- About Section – Highlight your background and skills
+- About Section – Highlight background and skills
 - My Portfolio – Display featured projects with hover effects
 - More Work – Detailed view with descriptions, tech stack, links to GitHub and live demos
 - Fully Responsive – Works on all screen sizes